Skip to main content

 Limitations

-Mock PSPs are designed for basic integration testing.
-They have several important limitations compared to real payment provider sandboxes:
+Mock PSPs are designed for integration testing.
+They have several limitations compared to real payment provider sandboxes:

 Static Responses Only